CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.5 Development and use of professional applications.md

 ### 2 7 Missing or inadequate security measures in applications

-Security mechanisms or security functions are designed to ensure that the processing of information ensures confidentiality, integrity and availability to the required extent.
+Security mechanisms or security features are designed to ensure that the processing of information ensures confidentiality, integrity and availability to the extent necessary.
 Frequently, however, the development of an application focuses on functional functionality or the time and cost framework, so that important security mechanisms are too weak, so that they can easily be bypassed, or even completely lacking.

 3 requirements
 ---------------

 The following are specific requirements for planning, selection, procurement, commissioning, operation and separation of specialized applications.
 Basically, the department that uses the application is responsible for fulfilling these requirements.
 In practice, these requirements can only be fulfilled if the IT operations managers (eg IT managers) and the information security officer (ISB) are involved or involved.

-### 3.1 Basic Requirements
+### 3.1 Basic requirements

 The following requirements MUST be implemented as a priority:

-#### CON.5.A1 Specification of required security functions of the specialist application [IT operation]
+#### CON.5.A1 Definition of required security functions of the specialist application [IT operation]
 For the specialist application, the necessary security functions MUST be taken into account in the professional selection and integration into the IT infrastructures and operating processes.
-The selection and implementation of appropriate security features in the specialized application MUST be based on the data processed in the application and, where appropriate, a complementary risk analysis.
+The selection and implementation of appropriate security features in the specialist application MUST be based on the data processed in the application and, where appropriate, a complementary risk analysis.
 The safety functions MUST be suitably documented.

 #### CON.5.A2 Testing and approval of specialized applications [Head of IT, Data Protection Officer]